 Join us for a Memorable Passover Seder

-Join Temple Beth Tikvah for this year's Passover Seder.
-Come for an inter-generational event with learning and discussion for adults, performance by the kids, a taste of the Seder plate and a delicious buffet dinner.
-Musician and storyteller Kim Schneiderman will bring music and song for all.
-And note that it's all being held at the Springhill Suites, 551 SW Industrial Way (across from the Box Factory center).
+Join Temple Beth Tikvah for this year’s Passover Seder.
+Come for an inter-generational event with learning and discussion for adults, performance by the kids, music and song for all, a taste of the Seder plate and a delicious buffet dinner.
+And it’s all being held at the Mt Bachelor Village conference center.

-Rabbi Hershenson will lead our annual Passover Seder on the last night of Passover, Friday, April 6th.
-The Seder is open to members and their invited guests.
+Rabbi Hershenson will lead our annual Passover Seder on Monday, April 10th.
+The event is open to members and their guests.
 Doors open at 5:00 pm, and the Seder begins promptly at 5:45 pm.
-Click here to make your reservation
+(We apologize, reservations are now closed.)

-The meal offers all the tastes of Passover – hard-boiled eggs, haroset, matzo ball soup, horseradish and the Rabbi's homemade gefilte fish.
-Dinner buffet includes salmon, chicken or a vegetarian entrée.
+The meal includes all the tastes of Passover – hard-boiled eggs, haroset, matzo ball soup, horseradish and a very special treat of the Rabbi’s homemade gefilte fish.
+Dinner buffet includes your choice of salmon, chicken or a vegetarian entre.

-Wine for the dinner table is available for purchase from Springhill Suites, or you are welcome to bring your own bottle with a $15 corkage fee.
+Wine for the dinner table is available from Mt Bachelor for $22/bottle, or you are welcome to bring your own bottle for a $15 corkage fee.